-Easily one of the most popular hardwoods in our inventory in the last year has been Sapele.
+Easily one of the most popular hardwoods in our inventory has been Sapele.
 Each day we get requests for quotes and the Sapele species page on this site is one of the most clicked on.
 In my opinion all of this attention is justified as Sapele is an outstanding African species that is only gaining in popularity because of it’s ease of use in so many applications.
 Sapele has long been a known entity by the windows, doors, and siding manufacturers.
 The more customers we expose to this wonderful hardwood, the more people who are blown away and start requesting it regularly.
 This article is an attempt to highlight some of the pluses of using Sapele and in many cases introduce it to the builder or contractor that may have only heard of it.

 What is Sapele Wood?